 SSL certificates generated using AutoSSL are valid for 90 days.
 So if you run AutoSSL and Cloudflare, you’re going to encounter this every 90 days. 😐 It’s really annoying… but there is not currently a better solution if you wish to use free AutoSSL + free Cloudflare.
-If it really bugs you then the best solution would be to purchase a premium SSL certificate which will last for 1, 3, 5 or more years (depending what you pay).
+If it really bugs you then the best solution would be to purchase a premium SSL certificate which will last for up to a few years (depending what you pay).

 Why Does this Happen?

 AutoSSL will fail for your site if a CDN like Cloudflare is enabled because AutoSSL requires that the domain resolves to your local cPanel server for Domain Control Validation (DCV) to succeed.
 If you use Cloudflare, it can’t do that.